tinteeam/.github/profile/README.md

 ## tinteeam here 👋
-Hi we are the tinteeam
+Hi we are the tinteeam. we create Minecraft Mods and modpacks with also other things.
 <!--

 **Here are some ideas to get you started:**